 ISIPTA 2019 will be held in Thagaste, within the walls of one of Ghent’s old Augustinian monasteries.
 It is situated in the historic city centre, within walking distance of all major facilities and attractions.

 The historic monastery in which Thagaste is set is a truly unique location, hosting a range of large and small meeting rooms, remarkable art treasures, a beautiful inner courtyard, a historic library and a Baroque church with valuable organs.
-The following gallery provides a quick sneak peek.
-More information is available on Thagaste’s website.
+Our symposium will take place in three rooms: